 In addition to the quarry construction and operation, there will be various activities across the broader wind farm project during each of the construction, operation and decommissioning phases which may impact local air quality.
 The key activities expected to impact air quality for each activity phase are described below.

 Construction phase

 The construction of the WWF will occur over a period of approximately 24 months.
-Following the completion of the detailed engineering design, key site establishment activities and subsequent civil works, in addition to establishment and operation of the on-site quarry, will include:
+Following the completion of the detailed engineering design, key site establishment activities and subsequents civil learns of the on-site quarry, will include: